kvarak/dnd/docs/_Classes/warlock.md

     If your patron would have a climbing speed, your monstrosity spawn form may also gain a climbing speed equal to your normal movement speed.
 Doing so requires giving up one attack out of either your bite, claw, or tail attack.
 As an example, a behemoth gorilla patron could have a climbing speed, but would lack a tail attack.

 - #### Flying
-    If your patron possesses a flying speed, you may similarly take on a flying speed of 60 feet when you transform into a monstrosity spawn.
+    If your patron possesses a flying speed, you may similarly take on a flying speed of 60 ft when you transform into a monstrosity spawn.
 Doing so requires giving up your Magic Resistance.

 - #### Psionics
     Few potential patrons, such as a neothelid, have the ability to utilize limited psionic magic.
 If your monstrosity spawn form takes on this property, it must give up two attacks out of either your bite, claw, or tail attacks.
 Doing so allows you to cast the *confusion* and *telekinesis* spells once each while you are within your monstrosity spawn form, without expending spell slots or material components.